 Heidi Boudreaux (Associate Director of Administration/Chief Financial Officer) is a lifelong resident of Theriot, Louisiana.
 She graduated from Vandebilt Catholic High School in 1992.
 She continued her studies at Nicholls State University where she earned her Bachelors of Science in Financial Management in May 1998.
 After completing college, she began her career at Louisiana Universities Marine Consortium (LUMCON) in August 1998.
 She has been married for 19 years to Wayne Boudreaux Jr. She has 3 sons and 1 daughter.
 In her spare time, she enjoys watching her sons play baseball, gardening, and traveling with her family.
 Heidi has also been involved in accounting support for P&E Machine LLC, DuLarge Volunteer Fire Department No. 10, and DuLarge Recreation District No. 10.

-John Conover (Librarian) came to LUMCON in 2000 after working at Nicholls State University.
+John Conover (Full Librarian/Associate Director for Library and Information Science) came to LUMCON in 2000 after working at Nicholls State University.
 He attended the University of Kansas, where he earned his Bachelor’s degree in History.
 He subsequently earned a Master’s degree in Library and Information Science from Louisiana State University.
 John lives in Thibodaux with his wife, Murt.

 Murt Conover (Associate Director of Education and Outreach) has been a marine educator at the LUMCON since 2002.
 Her educational experience extends a lifetime.
 At the age of 14 she volunteered as an educator in Michigan and since then has been an educator for many other organizations on the east and west coasts.
 In 2007, Murt was made the Associate Marine Educator in charge of the K-12 and teacher education.
 She has also served as the coordinator of the Coastal Waters Consortium’s education and outreach programs since 2012.
 In 2016, she was made the Associate Director of Education & Outreach.
 Murt received the Southern Association of Maine Educators’ award for outstanding educator in 2008 and was nominated in 2009 for the Louisiana Wildlife Federation’s Governor’s Conservation Achievement Award.